 Costs: Cheap as chips

-This warming, low-fat pumpkin soup recipe is perfect for Halloween and for Bonfire Night too served with breadstick 'broomsticks'.
-It's easy to make serving 4 people and taking only 20 mins to prep.
+Pumpkin soup is a warming, low-fat soup recipe that's perfect for Halloween and for Bonfire Night too served with breadstick 'broomsticks'.
+This pumpkin soup is so easy to make, serving 4 people.
+And the best part?
+This delicious pumpkin soup only takes 20 mins to prep.
 This thick and creamy soup is a great way for using up leftover pumpkin in the winter months.
 Infused with onion and garlic, this flavoured-packed soup is a real winner.
 Serve with a crusty white loaf or healthy seeded bread rolls and enjoy.
 This recipe shows you how to make breadstick 'broomsticks' too which are a great side when serving for Halloween - the kids will love them.

 - 2tbsp olive oil